jamesshore/ergotest/docs/automation_api.md

 * import { TestResult } from "ergotest/test_result.js"

 `TestResult` is the parent class for [TestSuiteResult](#testsuiteresult) and [TestCaseResult](#testcaseresult).
 It doesn’t have any methods of its own, but it does have several static factory methods.
+You’re not likely to need them.

 [Back to top](#automation-api)